gauthier-th/whisper-dashboard/README.md

     npm install
     pip install -U openai-whisper
     ```
-3. Copy the `.env.example` file to `.env` and fill in the values:
+3. Copy the `.env.example` file to `.env` and fill in the values from the table above.
+You can leave the default values.
- - `PORT`: The port to run the server on
- - `JWT_SECRET`: A secret key for signing JWT tokens
- - `CORS_ORIGIN`: If specified, the origin to allow CORS requests from (useful for development with the frontend running on http://localhost:5173)
 4. Install the dependencies for the frontend:
     ```bash
     cd app
     npm install
     ```
-5. Copy the `.env.example` file to `.env` and fill in the values:
+5. Copy the `.env.example` file to `.env` and fill in this value:
   - `VITE_API_URL`: The URL of the backend API (e.g. http://localhost:3000 for development)

 ### Development